 Medical Editor: John P. Cunha, DO, FACOEP

 Acticin (permethrin) Cream 5% is a topical (for the skin) scabicidal agent used to treat scabies.
-This medication is available in generic form.
-Common side effects include mild burning and stinging immediately following application of cream, itching, skin redness, numbness, tingling, and rash.
+Acticin Cream is available in generic form.
+Common side effects of Acticin Cream include skin irritation including mild burning and stinging immediately following application of cream, itching, skin swelling or redness, numbness, tingling, and rash.

 One application of Acticin Cream is generally curative, and usually a 30 gram dose is sufficient for an average adult.
 Thoroughly massage Acticin Cream into the skin from the head to the soles of the feet.
 Remove the cream by washing (shower or bath) after 6 to 14 hours.
 Infants should be treated on the scalp, temple and forehead.
 Acticin may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Acticin Cream should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.